Practical support in Waltham Forest Click to get info

 The Care Act Click to get info

-To find out if you’re eligible, visit CarersUK for a breakdown of the eligibility criteria.
+To find out if you are eligible, visit CarersUK for a breakdown of the eligibility criteria.

 For more information, you can read The Care Act 2014.

-Through the assessment process, the needs and outcomes you want to achieve should be identified.
-The carer's support plan will look at how these outcomes can be achieved, to help you get the most out of your daily life.
+Through the assessment process, the needs and outcomes that matter to you will be identified.
+The plan will look at how these outcomes can be best achieved, to help you get the most out of your day to day activities.

 Download our free support app for Waltham Forest carers Click to get info